 Bioscience - part of something bigger

-When you start a biology, biomedicine or chemical science-based degree with Salford, you are also joining a community making a difference in industry, our local region and in our wider society.
+When you start a bioscience-based degree with Salford, you are also joining a community making a difference in industry, our local region and in our wider society.

-Many of our academics and technicians who help deliver your courses are also part of a collective delivering collaborative, interdisciplinary, high-impact work in a range of local and global healthcare and societal issues and challenges.
+Many of our academics and technicians who support your studies are also delivering collaborative, interdisciplinary, high-impact work in a range of local and global healthcare and societal issues and challenges.

 Our Biomedical Research Centre (BRC) brings together interdisciplinary expertise to explore healthcare and societal challenges: from identifying cancer stem cell metabolism processes and molecular biomarkers through to understanding the impact of zoonotic and pathogenic microbes on human and animal health.